 Students interested in combined programs should consult the Director of Undergraduate Studies at an early date and should work carefully with both concentrations to ensure all deadlines and requirements of both concentrations are met.
 Students with separate interests in more than one field should consider a secondary rather than a joint concentration, or simply using some of their electives to study one of the fields.
 We advise all our joint concentrators to make sure that they satisfy the non-joint requirements for at least one concentration, in case they are unable to complete a thesis.

 Students interested in addressing questions of neuroscience and cognition from the perspective of computer science may pursue a special program of study affiliated with the University-wide Mind, Brain, and Behavior Initiative, that allows them to participate in a variety of related activities.
 (Similar programs are available through the Anthropology, History and Science, Human Evolutionary Biology, Linguistics, Neurobiology, Philosophy, and Psychology concentrations.)
 Requirements for this honors-only program are based on those of the computer science Requirements for Honors Eligibility.
 See the handbook entry for more information and also Frequently Asked Questions about the MBB Track.
 This is an honors track program: students are eligible for English Honors.

 Students who are eligible for Advanced Standing on the basis of A.P. tests before entering Harvard may be able to apply for admission to the S.M. program of the Graduate School of Arts and Sciences and graduate in four years with both a bachelor’s and master’s degree (not necessarily in the same field).
-More information about the Advanced Standing program at Harvard is available from the Advising Programs Office.
+More information about the Advanced Standing program at Harvard is available from the Office of Undergraduate Education.
 Students should consult both the Director of Undergraduate Studies and their Allston Burr Resident Dean about the advisability of pursuing this option, which is very demanding and may preclude other educational opportunities.